agendor/sample-hapi-rest-api/README.md

+**This project is outdated.
+We've built it with Hapi.js v3.0 and Node v0.10.26.**
+**There is a another similar example working with newer versions here: https://github.com/rcorral/hapi-restful-api-example**

 ##Sample hapi.js REST API

 A sample structure for building a REST API on top of `hapi.js` framework that consumes a `MySQL` database.